[vc_row][vc_column][vc_column_text]

 Other Considerations

-Field Inspectors come from all backgrounds, including the medical field, photographers, home inspectors, electricians, real estate agents, industrial workers, and a variety of other trades.
+Field Inspectors come from all backgrounds including, the medical field, photographers, home inspectors, electricians, real estate agents, industrial workers, and a variety of other trades.
 We even have a few attorneys, many off-duty firemen, several police officers, a judge, accountants, and other full-time mortgage industry professionals.
-Most inspectors learn that they really enjoy this type of work and often replace their current careers with doing inspections full-time.
+Most inspectors learn that they really enjoy this type of work and often replace their current careers to do inspections full time.
 Before you up and quit your current job, give the CEO of NMFS a call for some advice because there are always things about any industry you do not know.
 We believe in giving you as much detail about this industry as possible.
 That is why so many of our inspectors have been with us for several years.

 Field Inspectors require attention to detail, following directions, caring about turning in good work, taking good photos, caring about returning completed inspections by a due date, and a general understanding of running your own business.
 These are the keys to a successful business career in the Mortgage Field Services industry.
 Independent Contractors understand that sometimes you may need to take the good with the bad because some inspections will be very close while other inspections may send you out several miles for just a few.